Open-Set Recognition in the Age of Vision-Language Models: Background

 \subsection{Vision-Language Models for Open Vocabulary Object Detection}

-Unlocked by the advances in VLMs for zero-shot classification,~\cite{ovrcnn} proposed the task of open vocabulary object detection.
-Traditionally, object detection involves training with an exhaustively labelled dataset to detect a fixed set of object classes~\cite{everingham2010pascal, lin2014microsoft}.
-In contrast, open vocabulary object detection requires detectors that can generalise to an arbitrary set of object classes at test time, even object classes that were unknown during the training of the detector~\cite{ovrcnn}.
+Unlocked by the advances in VLMs for zero-shot classification,~\cite{ovrcnn} proposed open vocabulary object detection, where detectors must generalise to an arbitrary set of object classes at test time, even object classes that were not seen during training~\cite{ovrcnn}.
+This is related to our proposed open-set recognition, but assumes that novel object classes are added to the query set, whereas we test against object classes that are not present in the query set.